Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/02_Searching.md

 - The process of looking for a sequence of actions that reaches the goal is called search.
 - A search algorithm takes a problem as input and returns a solution in the form of an action sequence.
 Once a solution is found, the actions it recommends can be carried out.
-This is called the execution phase.Notice that while the agent is executing the solution sequence it ignores its percepts when choosing an action because it knows in advance what they will be.
+This is called the execution phase.
+Notice that while the agent is executing the solution sequence it ignores its percepts when choosing an action because it knows in advance what they will be.

 # Proper Definition of a Search problem
 Inorder to do this, we need a well defined form of the problem called state space.
 It includes: